How to validate your startup idea before you spend $50K on dev

 Stage 3: Landing page demand test

-Goal: Test demand from strangers (not just people you already know).
+Goal: Test demand from strangers, not just people you already know.

-Time: 1-2 weeks Cost: $500 to $2,000 (ads + landing page tool)
+Time: 1 to 2 weeks Cost: $500 to $2,000 (ads + landing page tool)

 What the landing page needs